-- (5) Mr. Brewer was appointed to the board of directors on July 9, 2021. - (6) Pursuant to Company policy, the maximum compensation level for lead directors is \$300,000.
-For 2021, Mr. Glanton received \$198,750 in fees for his service as a Board member, the lead independent director and his service as Chairman of the Audit and Finance Committee, Compensation Committee and Nominating and Corporate Governance Committee and he received a stock award valued at \$100,003.
-For 2021, Mr. Glanton also received an additional \$87,500 of additional compensation in light of the extraordinary time commitment on the part of Mr. Glanton during 2021, particularly in connection with the CEO transition and the Board's review of the Company's corporate tax structure. - (7) Mr. Helkowski resigned from the board of directors on July 8, 2021. - (8) Mr. Mayotte was appointed to the board of directors on July 9, 2021. - (9) Mr. Van Hauwermeiren resigned from the board of directors on July 7, 2021.
+- (5) Ms. Koren was appointed to the board of directors on December 27, 2022. - Pursuant to Company policy, the maximum compensation level for lead directors is \$300,000.
+For 2022, Mr. Mayotte received \$166,875 in fees for his service as a Board member, the lead independent director and his service as Chairman of the Audit and Finance Committee, Compensation Committee and Nominating and Corporate Governance Committee and he received a stock award valued at \$100,005.

-2022 Compensation
+2023 Compensation

-In November of 2021, the Compensation Committee reviewed the independent compensation consultant's analysis and findings detailing compensation trends and practices for compensation of directors among our peer group.
-The study found that the Company's Board compensation overall had increased slightly from 2020 and the new compensation structure was in line with peer practices and the Company's aggregate Board compensation is well positioned with its peer companies.
-Following this review, the Compensation Committee determined to make no changes to director compensation levels for the 2022 fiscal year.
+In February of 2023, the Compensation Committee reviewed the independent compensation consultant's analysis and findings detailing compensation trends and practices for compensation of directors among our peer group.
+The study found that the Company's Board compensation structure was in line with majority peer practices and the Company provides a greater portion of Board compensation in cash versus equity compared to the peer group.
+Following this review, the Compensation Committee determined it was in the Company's best interests to approve and the Board approved an increase to the target value of the annual equity compensation award for non-employee members of the Board from \$100,000 to approximately \$135,000.